aureamunoz/eureka-server-4-stork/README.md

 # Eureka server for Stork

-The purpose of this project is to provide a container image for an application implementing [Eureka Server](https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-eureka-server.html), a Discovery Server containing the IP address and port on which microservices are running on.
+The purpose of this project is to provide a container image for an application implementin

 [Smallrye Stork Eureka service discovery](https://github.com/smallrye/smallrye-stork/tree/main/service-discovery/eureka) is using this image for testing purposes.

 The available container image is out of date (https://hub.docker.com/r/springcloud/eureka) and unusable.

 This project uses Spring Boot and is the result of following the steps described in [this article](https://dzone.com/articles/spring-cloud-amp-spring-bootimplementing-eureka-se).

 ## Running the application locally